rizki-ramadhanw/rizki-ramadhanw/README.md

 My name is Rizki Ramadhan Wira Saputra, but you can call me Rizki.
 I'm an undergraduate student at Bina Nusantara University, majoring in Mobile Application and Technology.

 # 🎸 What i'm up to
-- 📕 I’m currently learning SwiftUI
+- 📕 Learning SwiftUI
-- 📱 Building a new project using SwiftUI
+- 📱 Learning Python

 # 🌐 Connect with me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/rizkiramadhanwirasaputra)